Child Care Business Expansion Grant Program

 Click on the tabs for more information.
 Items in blue are clickable links.

-- Have a minimum of 75% of licensed capacity enrolled as of October 1, 2022, including school age children OR
+- Have a minimum of 75% of licensed capacity currently enrolled, including school age children OR

 Current enrollment at 75% of adjusted licensed capacity based on business model

 (For instance, a Family Home with licensed capacity of 9 that never takes school-age children would calculate their enrollment based on 6 regular age — e.g., 5 currently enrolled / 6 adjusted capacity = 83% enrollment)

 - In good standing with the CT Department of Revenue Services (DRS) and the Internal Revenue Service (IRS), or on a payment plan for back-owed taxes

 - Have a formal, digital bookkeeping/financial system (e.g., QuickBooks or ProCare)